elemcraft/Epsilon-NFA/README.md

 * Run with: `java RegexParser`
 * Run with verbose mode: `java RegexParser -v`

+## Features
+* Implement an epsilon non-deterministic finite state automaton (ε-NFA) as the core component of the regular expression parser.
+Allowing transitions without consuming any input symbols enables the automaton to be in multiple states at any moment, thus allowing the automaton to recognize patterns with varying lengths and symbols.
+* Utilize depth first search algorithm to retrieve all states within the epsilon closure of the current state.
+* Apply depth first search algorithm to construct the transition table for the input regular expression.
+* Incorporate stack-based checking to verify balanced brackets within the input regular expression.
+This parser utilize an integer variable to track the number of left brackets awaiting corresponding right brackets.

 ## Outline
 1. Read in the regular expression
 2. Check the validity of the input regular expression and throw an exception if the regular expression is invalid